sap-tutorials/Tutorials/tutorials/mlb-hxe-setup-tensorflow/mlb-hxe-setup-tensorflow.md

 ## Prerequisites
 - [Prepare your SAP HANA, express edition instance for Machine Learning](mlb-hxe-setup-basic)
+- Basic knowledge of Docker

 ## Details
 ### You will learn
-During this tutorial, you will learn how to install and configure the TensorFlow integration with SAP HANA, express edition.
+How to install and configure the TensorFlow integration with SAP HANA, express edition.

-First, you will download and install the required SAP HANA components.

-Then, as the TensorFlow Serving binaries are only available for a few Linux distribution like `Debian`, you will learn how to use the provided Docker containers to run TensorFlow Serving.

-Finally, you will learn how to configure your SAP HANA, express edition instance to consume the exposed TensorFlow models.

 [ACCORDION-BEGIN [Info: ](SAP HANA External Machine Learning Library)]